muhammad-talal-aqdas/detective_game/README.md

 can search a location during which he can find clues, solve puzzles and talk to the suspects.
 Each suspect has unique dialogues that the player must read carefully to find the real killer.
 The player can also skip a location or research it.
-All this activities consume energy.
+All these activities consume energy.
 Player loses energy as the game progresses and will lose more for each wrong guess or decision.
 You have to find clues and suspects and in the end, make a final decision to find the killer.